Yuusha0/tabulatedThermophysicalProperties/README.md

 ## MISCELLANEOUS

+* Version 4.0 may break backward compatibility.
+Use version 3.1.0 if you have issues.
+* rhoTabularThermo for density-based solvers is still a beta feature and have not been extensively tested.
 * Multi-species works but it is very slow for large tables due to OpenFOAM code design.
 * Only 1 non reactive model of multi-species is currently implemented.